rovertm/FAA-Data-Extraction/README.md

 3. What is the composition of small businesses (< 20 employees) to large businesses across the repair station landscape?
 4. What percentage of the repair station workforce is skilled (certificated), and how does composition vary from small to large businesses?

-The intent of the analysis was observational understanding.

 ## File Descriptions <a name="files"></a>

 Files include a single .ipynb and three supporting .csv files.